domdere/cabalSkeleton.g8/src/main/g8/README.md

 If you wish to run the unit tests you will have to run:

     cabal configure --enable-tests

+If you wish to run benchmarks you will have to run:

+    cabal configure --enable-benchmarks

+At the moment there are issues with using both flags at the same time.
+Its recommended that you use one flag at a time, use `cabal-dev` or `cabal sandbox`
+(see below), and clear your sandbox when switching configurations from one to the other

 Then finally build it with: